Incetro/haptic-feedback/README.md

 }
 ```

-To use *Haptic Feedback* together with UIViewtController extension follow this simple example:
+To use *HapticFeedback* together with UIViewtController extension follow this simple example:

 ```swift
 /// Show notification alert